wp-plugins/ad-injection/readme.txt

 5. Can choose to show the ads only to search engine visitors, or define IP addresses that ads aren't shown to.

 == Changelog ==

+= 1.2.0.17 =
+* A few cleanups to make it clear that direct ad insertion mode is the recommended mode. mfunc mode is left in for people who know what they are doing.

 = 1.2.0.16 =
 * New options to exclude ads from table tags.